 \section{Non-existence: 12 dimension and 3 fixed points}

 With all of the above, we are ready to prove our main result, Theorem \ref{t11}.

 \begin{proof}[\textbf{Proof of Theorem \ref{t11}}]

-Assume on the contrary that there exists a circle action on a 12-dimensional compact oriented manifold $M$ with exactly 3 fixed points.
+Assume on the contrary that there exists a circle action on a 12-dimensional compact oriented manifold $M$ with exactly 3 fixed points, whose isotropy submanifolds are orientable.
 By Proposition \ref{p41}, Figure \ref{fig} describes $M$.
 In particular, the fixed point data of $M$ is

 for some positive integers $a_i$, $b_i$, and $c_i$, $1 \leq i \leq 3$, such that $a_1 \leq a_2 \leq a_3$, $b_1 \leq b_2 \leq b_3$, and $c_1 \leq c_2 \leq c_3$, where $p_1$, $p_2$, and $p_3$ are the three fixed points.